Resources to make Cub Scout leaders stand up and do a cheer

 More experienced leaders will find plenty to interest them, as well.
 Look for information on the new Cub Scout Preview Adventures, as well as resources for den leaders, Cubmasters and members of the pack committee.

-3. New resources for recruiting Cub Scout leaders
+Resources for recruiting Cub Scout leaders

 Don’t try to tackle everything yourself.
 By recruiting more adults to serve as leaders in your pack or den, you’ll ease the burden on yourself while also broadening the experience for your Cub Scouts.